Is dog pee killing your grass? Is your once lush, green backyard spotted with yellow or brown burn spots?

-It’s all about the level of nitrogen in your dogs urine.
-Basically if your dog’s urine is high in nitrogen, then it kills your grass.
+The level of nitrogen in your dog’s urine is what turns your grass brown.
+If your dog’s urine is high in nitrogen, then it will burn your grass.

 The misconception that female dogs are more likely to cause the yellow spots is because female dogs usually pee in one spot, versus a male dog lifts his leg and sprays a large area, making the concentration less.